 SORNA Substantial Implementation Review Commonwealth of Pennsylvania – Read more about the Office Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking.
 Read more about the immediate transfer of information, offenses that must be included in the sex offender registry, tiering of sexual offenses in the state of Pennsylvania, and much more.

 Adam Walsh Child Protection and Safety Act – Visit the website of the National Conference of State Legislatures to read more about the Adam Walsh Child Protection and Safety Act.
 The Sex Offender Registration and Notification Act, or SORNA, is Title I of the Adam Walsh Child Protection and Safety Act.
 Read about State Legislation, SORNA State activities, and Supreme Court Rules on SORNA.

 Megan’s Law Website for Pennsylvania State Police – Visit the website of the Pennsylvania State Police to learn more about Megan’s Law in Pennsylvania.
 The website was established under 42 Pa.C.S. § 9799.28 to provide information to the public on registered sexual offenders who reside, or are transient, attend school, or are employed/carry on a vocation, within the Commonwealth.

 At Skinner Law Firm, we represent clients who have been charged with sex crimes and child sexual abuse crimes in West Chester in Chester County and Media in Delaware County, Pennsylvania.
 We also represent clients charged with failing to register as a sex offender.

-Contact our office at (610) 436-1410 to schedule an initial consultation, either in the office or on the phone.
+Contact our office at (610) 436-1410 to schedule an initial consultation with a failure to register as a sex offender attorney, either in the office or on the phone.